aaronmalone/lapis/README.md

 As mentioned previously, LAPIS exposes the values of published variables through a REST interface.
 The values of published variables can be retrieved.
 The values can also be set if the variables have not been published as "read-only" within LAPIS.
 In addition to getting and setting variable values, LAPIS also exposes variable meta-data and network information through its REST interface.
 Further detail on the REST interface will be provided in a separate section.

+### Creating LAPIS networks

+LAPIS allows programmers to build networks of computationally steered applications.
+Each application within the network can access other applications' published variables.

+To create a LAPIS network, you must first create a LAPIS coordinator node.
+The coordinator node within a LAPIS network is the node that is responsible for maintaining a record of all of the nodes on the network.
+This record is stored within the LAPIS framework, so the client does not need to be concerned about it.
+After the coordinator node has been created, you can add multiple non-coordinator nodes to the network.

+There are three key details that client programmers must be aware of regarding coordinator and non-coordinator LAPIS nodes:
+1. Coordinator nodes and non-coordinator nodes are created using different constructors for the LAPIS API object (LapisAPI in MATLAB, LapisApi in Java).
+The details for LAPIS API object creation are described in the sections on using LAPIS in MATLAB and Java.
+2. The coordinator node must be running before non-coordinator nodes can join the network.
+If a non-coordinator node starts up before the coordinator for its network is running, an exception will be thrown when the non-coordinator attempts to connect to the coordinator and subsequently fails.
+3. Each LAPIS network has only one coordinator, but a single application can participate in multiple LAPIS networks.

 ### Use in MATLAB

 LAPIS includes a MATLAB client for incorporating steering in MATLAB applications.